On Loops in critical high-dimensional percolation: Brownian limits

 \subsection{Towards loop-soups}

-As we have already mentioned, the probability of occurrence of individual loop-clusters should converge to a multiple of the Brownian loop-measure in the scaling limit, in a similar way as the IIC backbone converges to Brownian motion.
+As we have already mentioned, the probability of occurrence of individual loop-clusters should converge to a multiple of the Brownian loop-measure in the scaling limit, in a similar way as the IIC backbone converges to Brownian motion, see \cite {HS2,HS3,KN2,HHHM} for related estimates and results.
+This is also related to the recent work of Chatterjee, Chinmay, Hanson and Sosoe \cite {CCHS} about the distribution of the chemical distance between connected points.

 In addition to this, when one conditions on the existence of a given loop-cluster in some small tube, then the rest of the configuration outside of the tubes is not affected.
-This (together with estimates that show that any two big loop-clusters will be at macroscopic distance from each other) would then make it possible to deduce that any (sub)-sequential limit of the collection of all big loop-clusters would necessary be a Poisson point process, i.e., a Brownian loop-soup if one has good control of the intensity measure.
+This (together with estimates that show that any two big loop-clusters will be at macroscopic distance from each other) will then make it possible to deduce that any (sub)-sequential limit of the collection of all big loop-clusters would necessary be a Poisson point process, i.e., a Brownian loop-soup \cite {LW} if one has good control of the intensity measure.